 - 4.4.1.
 For section 179 valuation purposes, benefits for an active member should be calculated as though the individual had become a deferred pensioner immediately before the valuation date.
 In practice PPF compensation may be calculated slightly differently. - 4.4.2.
 A non-pensioner with less than 2 years service may not be entitled to a deferred pension under scheme rules.
 In such cases, the benefits to be valued are those which the member is entitled to under the rules of the scheme (subject to the adjustments detailed in paragraph 4.1). - 4.4.3.
 The pre-retirement decrements to be used to value benefits for non-pensioners are retirement at Normal Pension Age and death before Normal Pension Age. - 4.4.4.
 It should be assumed that there is no commutation of pension at retirement for non-pensioners.
 However, where a scheme provides for a defined separate lump sum to be paid at retirement, not as a result of commutation, these benefits should be valued. - 4.4.5.
-All pensions (including any non-revaluing pension, GMP, fixed pension payable from normal pension age, unrevalued career average pensions, and pensions with fixed increases in deferment) should be treated for revaluation purposes in the same way as deferred compensation increases.
-Between the date of leaving and the date of valuation, deferred pension increases should be valued as per the scheme rules.

-4.4.6.
-Where a post-retirement guarantee period is provided by a scheme, this should be included within the protected liabilities.
+All pensions (including any non-revaluing pension, GMP, fixed pension payable from normal pension age, unrevalued career average pensions, pensions with fixed increases in deferment) should be treated for revaluation purposes in the same way as deferred compensation increases.
+Between the date of leaving and the date of valuation, deferred pension increases should be valued as per the scheme rules. - 4.4.6.
+Any post-retirement guarantee period provided by a scheme should not be included within the protected liabilities (but see 4.4.7). - 4.4.7.
+However, it would be acceptable to include the benefits described in 4.4.6 as doing so would not understate the protected liabilities.